Remove Your Spokeo Listing

 How To Remove Yourself From Spokeo

 Spokeo claims to have one of the easiest methods to unlist yourself.
-Here’s what I needed to do to delist records:
+Here are the steps to delist your records:

 - Visit Spokeo.com and search on a name.

-- Go to http://www.spokeo.com/privacy/, paste the URL, a working email address and enter a CAPTCHA code.
+- Go to http://www.spokeo.com/optout.
+At the bottom paste the URL, a working email address and enter a CAPTCHA code.

-Not that hard to do for 1-2 listings.
-But if you got more to do…
+The page is immediately removed.
+(Awesome!)
+It’s not that hard to do for a few listings.
+But if you got many to do…

-- Hassle #2: You can only submit up to 4 requests in a day.
+You can only submit up to 5 requests in a day.

 In order to prevent abuse, we must limit the frequency of privacy requests.
 Please try again tomorrow.
 Government officials please use your @.gov email address for priority processing.

-Regarding the number of requests per day, it seems to be based on the IP address you connect to the Internet from.
-The work around is by using an IP anonymizer.
+It seems to be based on the IP address you connect to the Internet from.
+The work around is by using an IP anonymizer or perhaps a VPN service.
 They can be behave oddly.
 The first I tried wouldn’t let me submit the form.
-This one worked for me.
+Try until you find one that works for you.

 Do what you can to safeguard your info and share only what is necessary.